multihomea/webapi_noef/README.md

-# webapi_noef
+WebApi created with .net Core 5

-WebApi with no Entity Framework
+This Api does not use Entity Framework

+c